“It’s a very weird feeling, flying with no idea where you’re going to land.”

 Why you should visit Montenegro during the winter:

-During down season, you can also grab 4* hotel in the city centre (inc. breakfast) for 2 people for as little as £30 per night, while 5* hotels can be as low as £50-60 per night.
+During down season, you can also grab 4* hotels in the Podgorica city centre (inc. breakfast) for 2 people for as little as £30 per night, while 5* hotels can be as low as £50 per night.

 Plus Montenegro is a relatively cheap country meaning you won’t spend too much whilst you’re out there, making it perfect for a post-Christmas long weekend away.

 Or you could extend your trip and visit some of the other amazing places in Montenegro such as the coastal towns of Budva and Kotor (yes even during the winter!).

 Montenegro is a beautiful country with plenty of amazing places to see and visit.
 The best thing about being there in the winter months is that you’ll avoid all of the crowds.
 We managed to explore the Cathedral of the Resurrection of Christ, an Orthodox cathedral in Podgorica, without another tourist in sight.

 Looking to explore more of Montenegro?
 Check out this 3 day Montenegro itinerary.

 Leading on from my previous point, for me avoiding the tourist crowds made my trip feel more authentically Montenegrin.
 I loved wandering around the old town, amongst the locals getting on with their day to day lives, popping into local shops and eating in little family-run cafes.
 I believe this is the best way to truly experience another culture.

 This must seem like a strange thing to say seeing as I’m talking about visiting in the winter, but the beaches on Montenegro’s Adriatic coast are a beautiful place to visit all year round.
 From Podgorica, we got on a bus to Budva, which took around 1hr30 and cost under £5 each.